nus-cs2103-AY2223S1/tp/docs/_ug/commands/ItemCommands.md

 {% capture notes %}
 **Assumption:**

-The currently displayed Item List Box in FoodRem shows the item named "Onion" at INDEX value 1.
+The currently displayed [[ item-list-box:Item List Box ]] in FoodRem shows the item named "Onion" at INDEX value 1.

 The command will produce a detailed view of this item.
 {% endcapture %}